-XNA can be a scary thing for someone new to both programming and game development.
+XNA can be a scary thing for someone new to game development.
 Many of the issues I have come across cause a lot of delay in my development, even if it is not a significant issue.
 Many times there is a simple answer but the fact that the XNA creator forums can be hit or miss on answers makes the learning curve drag out even longer.
-Recently we have made the jump to the 3d game space, introducing an entirely new approach to our development.
+Recently I have made the jump to the 3d game space, introducing an entirely new approach to development.

 So many of the topics covered in traditional game development theory are based on 2D because of the simplicity of the material while the concepts remain the same, but even for someone who majored in a very heavy math focused degree, it was still a challenge to transition those concepts from 2D to 3D.